Farnham and Hartley Wintney School District, Hampshire

 The main building had an E-shaped layout, with the girls accommodated in the east wing and the boys in the west.
-Other buildings included a laundry, chapel and stables.
-An aerial view of the site during redevelopment in the 1970s shows the buildings that remained at that date.
+Other buildings included a laundry, chapel and stables, and a school block was placed at the north-east of the site.

 - 1859 — Superintendent: Mr Geo.
 Croucher; Matron: Mrs Croucher; Schoolmaster: Hy.
 Oliver; Schoolmistress: Eliz.
 Knight; Porter: John Birch